DMTF/Redfish-Mockup-Creator/README.md

 optional arguments:
+  -h, --help            show this help message and exit --Dir DIR, -D DIR     Output directory for the mockup; defaults to
+                        'rfMockUpDfltDir'
-  -h, --help            show this help message and exit --Secure, -S          Use HTTPS for all operations --Auth {None,Basic,Session}, -A {None,Basic,Session}
+  --Secure, -S          Use HTTPS for all operations --Auth {None,Basic,Session}, -A {None,Basic,Session}
                         Authentication mode
-  --Headers, -H         Captures the response headers in the mockup --Time, -T            Capture the time of each GET in the mockup --Dir DIR, -D DIR     Output directory for the mockup --Copyright COPYRIGHT, -C COPYRIGHT
+  --Headers, -H         Captures the response headers in the mockup --Time, -T            Capture the time of each GET in the mockup --Copyright COPYRIGHT, -C COPYRIGHT
                         Copyright string to add to each resource --description DESCRIPTION, -d DESCRIPTION
-                        Mockup description to add to the output readme file --quiet, -q           Quiet mode; progress messages suppressed --trace, -trace       Enable tracing; creates the file rf-mockup-create.log to capture Redfish traces with the service --maxlogentries MAXLOGENTRIES, -maxlogentries MAXLOGENTRIES
+                        Mockup description to add to the output readme file --quiet, -q           Quiet mode; progress messages suppressed --trace, -trace       Enable tracing; creates the file rf-mockup-create.log in the output directory to capture Redfish traces with the service
+  --maxlogentries MAXLOGENTRIES, -maxlogentries MAXLOGENTRIES
                         The maximum number of log entries to collect in each log service
 ```

-### Description
+Example: `python redfishMockupCreate.py -u root -p root -r 192.168.1.100 -S -D /output`

 The tool will log into the service specified by the *rhost* argument using the credentials provided by the *user* and *password* arguments.
 It will then walk the service to find all resources and place each resource in directory specified by the *Dir* argument.